ad-si/CityViz/README.md

 (Attention: This might crash when you have too many (~ >50000) cityObjects in your database)

-The query parameter "numberOfCityObjects" can be used to limit the number of cityObjects to be rendered:
+The query parameter `numberOfCityObjects` can be used to limit the number of cityObjects to be rendered:
 [localhost:3000?numberOfCityObjects=500](http://localhost:3000?numberOfCityObjects=500)